Kamil Khanlarov

 Kamil Ali Abbas oglu Khanlarov (Kamil Əlabbas oğlu Xanlarov; 1915 – 1996) was a Soviet-Azerbaijani painter.
-He had received the honorary titles of the Honored Artist of the Azerbaijani SSR in 1964, and the People's Artist of Azerbaijan in 1992.
+He had received the honorary titles of the Honored Artist of the Azerbaijan SSR in 1964, and the People's Artist of Azerbaijan in 1992.

 Early life

 Kamil Khanlarov was born on 9 March 1915, in Baku, then part of the Russian Empire.
 He entered Azerbaijan State Art College in 1931 and graduated in 1935.
 Among his teachers was Salam Salamzadeh.
-At that time, the outbreak of World War II limited the Khanlarov's access to higher education.
+At that time, the outbreak of World War II limited Khanlarov's access to higher education.